TOAST-DOCS/RDS-FOR-SQLSERVER/en/console-guide.md

 ![DB Instance Details > Backups 001](https://static.toastoven.net/prod_rds_mssql/20220315/db_instance_detail_backup_001.png)

-* ❶ Shows backup execution time.
+* ❶ You can activate or deactivate backup.
+If backup is deactivated, auto backup is not proceeded during the backup execution time.
+* ❷ You can activate or deactivate log backup.
+While log backup is deactivated, the point-in-time restoration time does not increase.
+* ❸ Show the creation time for the latest executed backup.
+* ❹ Show the backup execution time.
 If time is not specified, the time specified by the system is displayed.
-* ❷ Shows creation time of the most recently executed backup.
+* ❺ Show whether to activate backup.
+* ❻ Show whether to activate log backup.
+* ❼ Show whether to proceed with log backup.
-* ❸ Search is available by the backup name.
+* ❽ You can search by backup name.
-* ❹ Restore DB instances by using selected backups.
+* ❾ Restore a DB instance by using the selected backup.
-* ❺ Delete selected backups: only manual backups can be deleted.
+* ❿ Delete the selected backup.
+Only manual backup can be deleted.
-* ❻ Create manual backup files.
+* ⓫ Create a manual backup file.
-* ❼ Pagination is available when the current list is updated or if there are more than 50 backup files.
+* ⓬ When updating the current list or 50 or more backup files exist, you can move between pages.

 #### Scheduled Task